amber-r-edwards/Practices-of-Reprinting-and-Knowledge-Sharing-in-Feminist-Publications-1973-1974/README.md

-# Text Analysis Project: Exploring Text Reuse in 1970s Feminist Publications
+# Practices of Reprinting and Knowledge Sharing in Feminist Publications, 1973-1974

 This project analyzes patterns of text reuse across four feminist publications from 1973-1974: *Ain't I A Woman*, *Big Mamma Rag*, *Do it NOW*, and *Gold Flower*.
 The analysis tracks direct textual sharing between publications to understand information networks and reprinting practices in the feminist underground press.